+The brand’s leading product is an All In One Anti-Aging Treatment.
 Developed in Switzerland but manufactured in the United States, the cream claims to help rejuvenate cells deep in the dermis layer of your skin so that it can restore itself from the inside out.

-How Does Cosmedique Work?
+How Does It Work?

 According to the brand, these ingredients are formulated to be as small as possible so that they can get through the skin.
 In fact, it promises to be the first no-needle treatment that can stimulate the recovery of damaged cells by working from the inside out.

-The site claims to have synthesized hyaluronic acid into as small a form of possible so that it can better penetrate through the epidermis down to the dermis (the skin’s base layer).
+The company claims to have synthesized hyaluronic acid into as small a form of possible so that it can better penetrate through the epidermis down to the dermis (the skin’s base layer).
 This process restores skin cell counts to previous levels, it states, resulting in a smoother texture and fewer age spots.

 These claims are impressive, but can cosmetic ingredients successfully travel through layers of skin to promote anti-aging benefits?

-We reported in this article that four factors affect skin penetration: molecular size and weight, whether a product is oil or water-soluble, molecular polarity, and the overall condition of your skin.
+Four factors affect skin penetration: molecular size and weight, whether a product is oil or water-soluble, molecular polarity, and the overall condition of your skin.